Val Gardena vs Cortina: Where to stay?

 If you mistime it, congratulations, your hike just got longer and not in the fun way.

-You can work around crowds in Cortina.
+You can work around crowds in the Eastern Dolomites.
 People do it all the time.
 It just usually means earlier alarms, more driving, longer approaches, or accepting that the first half of the experience will be busy before it calms down.

 The Kind of Traveler Who Quietly Regrets Each Choice?